-Dogs and stress go together like fire and water and you won’t want your dog to be stressed during this holiday — or any holiday for that matter.
+Dog stress is a serious issue.
+You won’t want your dog to be stressed during Halloween — or during any holiday for that matter.

-Here are some tips for keeping your dog safe and happy on Halloween night…
+Following are 7 must-see tips for keeping your dog safe and happy on Halloween night:

 7 Dog Halloween Safety Tips